How To Add Appliances And Usage Data

 Choose or create the appliance

 Start from the appliance dropdown where possible.
 The library can prefill common values such as running watts, duty cycle, surge multiplier, and power factor profile.
-If the exact appliance is not available, create a custom entry and name it clearly.
+This can save time and can also help keep similar appliances consistent across versions.

 Set power and quantity